612-877-7400

 COMPUTER SYSTEMS IN GENERAL

-and copy all files or data contained on any device (including but not limited to e-mail messages) at any
+Computer resources are assets of the SBWS and are to be protected from unauthorized access, modification, destruction or disclosure.
+SBWS reserves the right to monitor computer systems and to read and copy all files or data contained on any device (including but not limited to e-mail messages) at any time and with or without prior notice.

 Most proprietary software licenses have legal restrictions prohibiting unauthorized use and copying.
 Each user is responsible for compliance with these legal restrictions.
 All software used on any SBWS computer (including software available on the Internet) must be approved in advance by authorized personnel.
 Only authorized person(s) may load software onto any SBWS equipment.
 Any violation of these guidelines can lead to disciplinary action up.